-This page contains affiliate links.
-If you make a purchase after clicking a link I may get a commission at no cost to you.
+This page may contain affiliate links.
+If you click and buy, we might get a small commission at no cost to you.

 Cast-iron cookware is popular among chefs and home cooks for various reasons.
 They are durable, naturally nonstick, easy to use, versatile, and make food taste better.
 However, you can’t expect anything to last forever.
 So, how long can a cast iron skillet last?
 How do you know when it’s time to get a new one?
 Find out the answers to these questions and more about your cast-iron skillet.